akiopteryx/lambda/README.txt

 devtools::install_github(“akiopteryx/lambda”)
 library(lambda)

-For any questions, you can contact the author via email: akinobu.watanabe@ucl.ac.uk.
+For any questions, you can contact the author via email: awatanab@nyit.edu